49855 PTE. J. U. MOSS. K.L.R.

-The family photograph must have been taken in about 1914, just before John Moss snr died.
-John Ulrich inherited the house and a substantial sum of money.
-In 1916, he married Hilda Walmsley and in May the following year, they had a daughter, Joan.
+John Moss snr died in 1914 so the family photograph must have been taken before then.
+A family member suggests it was taken in 1910 when John jnr was 16 or 17.
+He was a pupil at Preston Catholic College.
+When John snr died his son inherited the house and a substantial sum of money.
+In 1916, John Ulrich married Hilda Walmsley and in May the following year, they had a daughter, Joan.
 John must have enlisted not long after the wedding.
 He joined the King’s (Liverpool Regiment), was assigned service number 49855 and was posted to 1/7th Battalion.
 From January 1916, 1/7Bn came under orders of 165th Brigade in 55th (West Lancashire) Division.

 55th Division’s first real test was during the Battle of the Somme and the assault on the village of Guillemont (4-6 September 1916).
 They then fought at Ginchy (9 September), Flers-Courcellette (17-22 September) and Morval (25-28 September).
 The Division suffered heavy losses and at the end of the month they received orders to leave the Somme and move to the Ypres salient, where they remained for over a year.
 The first half of 1917 in the salient was considered relatively ‘quiet’ though they were still surrounded on three sides and constantly exposed to enemy artillery fire.
 13 July 1917 was a fairly typical day.
 The Bn was in the trenches at Potijze.
 The War Diary records “Work continued as much as possible.
 Trenches and back areas heavily shelled with gas shells, which hampered the work in the trenches and also patrol work.
 Casualties: 2 killed, 3 wounded, 10 gassed.”
 But much worse was to come.